Dynamical Variational Autoencoders: A Comprehensive Review: Models related to DKF

-\textbf{Latent (switching) LDS and Structured VAE:} The authors of \citep{johnson2016composing} consider several models.
-One of them is a simplified DKF where the latent variable model (i.e., the dynamical model) is a linear-Gaussian, that is it follows \eqref{eq:LDS-a} (with $\myu[t]$ following a standard Gaussian distribution), while the observation model is a DNN-based non-linear model similar to the DKF observation model.
-They called it a Latent LDS.
-They extend this model to a Latent Switching LDS model that is based on a bank of dynamical models (actually the same linear dynamical model as above but with different parameters) and an additional \emph{discrete} latent variable that controls the switch between the dynamical models over time to adjust to the observed data dynamics.
-This model can be seen as an extension of the Switching Kalman Filter \citep{murphy1998switching, fox2011bayesian} to a DNN-based observation model; see also \citep{linderman2016recurrent} for a similar combination.
-The authors of \citep{johnson2016composing} do not provide detailed equations for these models.
-Rather, they show how the use of structured mean-field approximation in the inference model combined with the use of an observation model that is conjugate to the latent variable model can make the inference and training processes particularly efficient.
-They call the resulting model a structured VAE (SVAE).
-Since they provide those developments in the general framework of probabilistic graphical models \citep{koller2009probabilistic}, which is more general that the DVAE framework, they do not provide ``temporal equations.''
-This makes this paper somehow poorly connected to our review, in spite of its strong interest.
-For example, although they clearly mention that the DKF paper \citep{krishnan2015deep} is strongly related to their work, they also imply that using RNN models for implementing time dependencies is a bit restrictive in the general framework that they present.
+\textbf{Latent LDS and structured VAE:} \citet{johnson2016composing} considered several models.
+One of them is a simplified DKF in which the latent variable model (i.e., the dynamical model) is linear-Gaussian; that is, it follows \eqref{eq:LDS-a} (with $\myu[t]$ following a standard Gaussian distribution), while the observation model is a DNN-based nonlinear model similar to the DKF observation model.
+They called it a latent LDS and extended it to a latent switching LDS model based on a bank of dynamical models (actually the same latent LDS but with different parameters) and an additional \emph{discrete} latent variable that controls the switch between the dynamical models over time to adjust to the observed data dynamics.
+This model can be considered an extension of the switching Kalman filter \citep{murphy1998switching, fox2011bayesian} to a DNN-based observation model (see also \citet{linderman2016recurrent} for a similar combination). \citet{johnson2016composing} did not provide detailed equations for these models.
+Rather, they showed how the use of structured mean-field approximation in the inference model, combined with the use of an observation model that is conjugate to the latent variable model, can make the inference and training processes particularly efficient.
+They called the resulting model a structured VAE (SVAE).
+As they presented these developments in the general framework of probabilistic graphical models \citep{koller2009probabilistic}, which is more general than the DVAE framework, they did not provide ``temporal equations.''
+This makes this paper somewhat poorly connected to our review, although they mentioned that the DKF model \citep{krishnan2015deep} is strongly related to their work (they also implied that using RNN models for implementing time dependencies is restrictive in the general framework that they present).